kubernetes/community/communication/contributor-comms/blogging-resources/blog-guidelines.md

    use the final text to open the PR, adding you as a Co-author.
-5. (Optional) If the submission will be mirrored in the main Kubernetes site, a second PR will be opened by the editor, but on the main repository, and after being approved in the `contributor-site` one.
+5. (Optional) If the submission will be mirrored in the main Kubernetes site, a second PR will be opened by the editor, but on the main repository.
+The content of both should be the same, with the applicable differences (e.g., file location, metadata).
+The review process primarily happens in the `contributor-site` PR, with all the changes then copied over to the `website` after approval.

 For now, our official process is to use [SIG Docs' system](/sig-docs/blog-subproject/README.md), with one change: instead